fawzeus/21-game/README.md

 ## How to Start

-To run the program, simply execute the `run.sh` script using `./run.sh` in your terminal.
+To run the program, simply run `make` in your terminal then run`./sfml-app` in your terminal.

 ## Description